Nivalyx/osu-wiki/wiki/Tournaments/oASIS/1/en.md

    - Barring the tiebreaker, there are no restrictions as to which maps may and may not be banned in a match.
    - Banning does not apply in the Qualifier lobbies.
 3. **There will be no warm-up beatmaps to be played in the multiplayer lobby.** Players who are looking to warm up before the match are expected to do so by their own before the match commences.
 4. In a FreeMod pick, each player has to apply at least one mod to play the beatmap with.
-Allowed mods are EZ, HR, HD, FL, or any possible combinations of the four mods.
+Allowed mods are Easy, HardRock, Hidden, or any possible combinations of the three mods.
    - Playing a FreeMod pick without any mods applied is not allowed.
 5. In the case of a tiebreaker, the tiebreaker map will be played with the FreeMod option enabled which allows players to play the tiebreaker map with Easy, HardRock, Hidden, or any possible combinations of the three mods should they wish to.
    - Playing the tiebreaker map with a mod is *not* mandatory.